Crime in South Africa: Anti-competitive practices

 The economy of post-apartheid South Africa retains a colonial or apartheid structure where a few private and public companies dominate key sectors, a situation that has been condoned and perpetuated by political connections.
 Worldwide, anti-competitive structures and practices are increasingly seen as criminal, and South Africa has made limited progress in dismantling them.
 The tobacco industry in particular has been accused of undue influence with government and interference with policy.
 A 2021 report highlighted alleged bribery, illegal surveillance and illegal access to classified information and called for investigations.
+Company bosses function under high pressure from political expectations and may be required to submit to unethical or criminal demands.

 Asset stripping

 Mines faced with the financial obligations of creditors, worker benefits and environmental rehabilitation may enter business rescue and liquidation.
 Rogue liquidators then collude with the company managers to strip the mine's assets, whereby most financial obligations are bypassed.
 The Master's office in Pretoria has been compromised in attempts to remove liquidators who fulfilled their role as watchdog.